 We Are the Moral Resurrection!

-The Poor People’s Campaign: A National Call for Moral Revival, the Texas Poor People’s Campaign and our partners invite you for a Georgetown-to-Austin Moral March for Democracy — culminating in a Rally at the Texas State Capitol on Saturday, July 31 @ 10am CT.
+The Poor People’s Campaign: A National Call for Moral Revival, the Texas Poor People’s Campaign and our partners invite you for a Georgetown-to-Austin Moral March for Democracy — with a final Rally at the Texas State Capitol on Saturday, July 31 @ 10am CT.

 We demand Congress act now to stop attacks on democracy: